-This is a spectacular setting in any weather, but the full length of the beach, including the fleets, was laid out as I descended on the road to the Abbotsbury end of Chesil Beach.
-A beach clean was being organised by Dorset County Council and I was able to learn about the unique geography here from my interviewee, John.
+This is a spectacular setting in any weather, but on this occasion the full length of the beach, including the fleets, was laid out in front of me as I descended by road towards the Abbotsbury end of Chesil Beach.
+A beach clean was being organised by interviewee John for Dorset County Council and I was able to learn from him about the unique geography here.

 John’s long term relationship with Chesil Beach.

-This iconic 18 mile pebble beach stretches North West from Portland to West Bay, separated from the mainland by the Fleet Lagoon.
+This spectacular eighteen miles long pebble beach stretches North West from Portland to West Bay, separated from the mainland by the Fleet lagoon.
 The area of shallow sand dunes overlaying shingle that points east and inward towards Portland harbour is known as Hamm Beach.
 Both of the beaches and the lagoon are in the centre of the Jurassic Coast and part of the only UNESCO designated World Heritage site in the UK.
 There’s prolific wildlife here, including a tern colony in the Fleet Nature Reserve.
 This is a special place, highly recommended.

 A group chat with Andy, Katie, Mark, Sonya, Nana and Hattie.

-The beauty and panorama to be seen from Chesil Beach, at the Portland end.
+The beautiful panorama to be seen from the Portland end of Chesil Beach.